10 May 2020

 I’ve been sharing a lot about sunscreens so now I’m going to focus on skincare basics for hyperpigmentation and dark spots.
-This review will take you through the basics of pigmentation formation, active ingredients that lighten dark spots pigmentation and an easy read two of the novel active ingredients that target pigmentation- Cyspera (Cysteamine) and Glutathione.
+This review will take you through the basics of pigmentation formation, active ingredients that lighten dark spots pigmentation and an easy read two of the novel active ingredients that target pigmentation- Cyspera cream (Cysteamine) and Glutathione.

 Although skincare may not give you results that are as obvious or quickly as with in-clinic treatments; knowing how to use your skincare wisely is a cost effective way to protect your skin.